Masters in Psychology Degree Programs in Tennessee

 While one may pursue a Master’s degree in psychology if the Bachelor’s is in another area, it is important to have undergraduate psychology classes on your college transcript.
 These might include introductory psychology, experimental psychology, and statistics.
 Once accepted into a program, expect close to 60 hours of coursework, which will vary by institution and state standards.
 Many universities require at least a 1-year internship, while some will also expect a master’s thesis.
 Some universities stipulate both.

-Popular Schools with Psychology Masters Degrees in Tennessee
+Popular Schools with Masters in Psychology Degrees in Tennessee

 The two most common types of psychology master’s degrees are the Master of Arts (M.A.) and the Master of Science (M.S.).
 A Master of Arts in Psychology degree may be a sign of a stronger liberal arts focus, while a Master of Science in Psychology may indicate a stronger emphasis on research and the sciences.
 The type of degree offered depends upon the graduate school and Psychology Masters program since the academic requirements are often very similar.